-Services that are covered for you What you must pay when you get these services

-Splints, casts, and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
-All components of blood are covered beginning with the first pint used Other outpatient diagnostic tests You pay a \$0 copay for lab services

-Prior Authorization may be required.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including You pay a \$0 copay for all diagnostic procedures and tests technician materials and supplies • Surgical supplies, such as dressings Prior Authorization may be required.
+Splints, casts, and other devices used to reduce Referral may be required. fractures and dislocations Laboratory tests Blood including storage and administration.
+All You pay a \$0 copay for lab services Blood - including storage and administration.
+All components of blood are covered beginning with the first pint used Prior Authorization may be required.
+Other outpatient diagnostic tests Referral may be required.
+You pay 20% coinsurance for therapeutic radiological services Prior Authorization may be required.
 Referral may be required.

-You pay 20% coinsurance for therapeutic radiological services

-Prior Authorization may be required.

-Referral may be required.

 You pay a \$0 copay for Ultrasound, other general imaging, diagnostic DEXA scans and diagnostic mammograms.
 Prior Authorization may be required.
 Referral may be required.

-You pay a \$200 copay for MRI, CT, and PET scans.
+You pay a \$0 copay for MRI, CT, and PET scans.
 Prior Authorization may be required.
 Referral may be required.
 You pay a \$0 copay for X-ray services

+Services that are covered for you What you must pay when you get these services

 Prior Authorization may be required.

 Referral may be required.

 Outpatient hospital observation

-Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-You pay a \$0 copay for diagnostic mammograms, DEXA scans, and
+Observation services are hospital outpatient services You pay a \$0 copay for